aerogear/modern-appdev-workshop/README.md

 6. Run `graphback generate` to generate schema and resolvers

-7. Run `docker-compose up -d` to run your database and `graphback db` to create database resources in postgres
+7. Run `docker-compose up -d` to run your database and `graphback db` to create database resources in postgres database.

-8. Run `graphback watch` to start the server and watch for changes in model.
+8. Run `npm run start` to start the server

 9. Server will be ready at http://localhost:4000/graphql

-10. Server offers playground as a way to interact with its API.
+10. Server offers the playground as way to interact with its API.
-It is loaded with example queries that can be used to access data through the playground and execute GraphQL queries - createTask, updateTask, etc.
+It is loaded with example queries that can be used to access data through the playground and execute GraphQL queries - createTask, updateTask etc.
+Please try to execute some operations directly in the server.

+Playground will also offer documentation for all available operations that we can replicate back to server

-### 2) Bulding Your first GraphQL Client with React, GraphQL and AeroGear DataSync
+### B) Bulding Your first GraphQL Client with React, GraphQL and AeroGear DataSync

-Server-side template comes with client folder that will contain React.js project boilerplate.
-We have initialized project using create-react-app and applied the following projects
+Server side template comes with client folder that will contain React.js project boilerplate.
+We have initialized project using create-react-app and applied following projects

 - React.js TypeScript template
 - *AeroGear Voyager Client* that will offer *Data Synchronization* and